 Application materials, including the guidelines and application form, are available on-line at: http://www.neh.gov/projects/si-school.html.
-Once you have completed the application, please submit all application materials electronically to Charles MacQuarrie at email@example.com.
-This will be very helpful in expediting the selection process, and your cooperation will be much appreciated.
-If you are unable to submit your application electronically, your completed application should be postmarked no later than March 1, 2013, and should be addressed as follows:
+Once you have completed the application, please submit all application materials electronically and/or via email to: firstname.lastname@example.org.
+We encourage you to also submit your application via regular mail.
+This will be very helpful in expediting the selection process, and your cooperation will be much appreciated, All application materials must reach the project director in the method indicated below no later than March 2, 2015.

 Again, thank you for your interest in the upcoming NEH Summer Seminar; we look forward to learning more about your interests and background and look forward to the opportunity to engage and explore this subject with a group of educators next summer.